Permissions

 2. capsule-namespace-deleter: a custom clusterrole, created by Capsule, allowing to delete the created namespaces

-You can observe this behavior when you get the tenant solar:
+You can observe this behavior when you get the Tenant solar:

 $ kubectl get tnt solar -o yaml